Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/harrier-2024.md

 | 17 | Steel Wind Strike |

 # Level 3: Swift Strikes
-When you spend at least 10 feet of movement immediately before making a melee attack, you deal an additional 1d4 damage of the attack's type.
+When you spend at least 10 feet of movement without retracing your steps immediately before making a melee attack, you deal an additional 1d4 damage of the attack's type.
 The extra damage increases to 1d6 when you reach Ranger level 11.

 # Level 7: Evasion
 When you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
 You can't use this feature if you have the Incapacitated condition.